KarthikSaladi047/maven-pipekine/README.md

 # Automation using Jenkins and Scripting.

+## Introduction

-Automation of building, testing & deploying a Java Application using Maven, Jenkins, Docker and Shell Scripting
+Automation of building, testing & deploying a Java Application using Maven, Jenkins, Docker and Shell Scripting.

 The Stages involved in this project are:
 - Local machine setup (Pre-requisites)